CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     return result;
 };
 ```
-Since calling a from function should not require an existing object, the from function is assigned to `Cartesian3.fromRadians`, not `Cartesian3.prototype.fromRadians`.
+Since calling a `from` constructor should not require an existing object, the function is assigned to `Cartesian3.fromRadians`, not `Cartesian3.prototype.fromRadians`.

 ### `to` Functions